 Many women taking birth control pills experience a few side effects in the first weeks and months after they start it.
 If your side effects don’t resolve after three or four months on the pill, contact your doctor.
 You and your doctor may need to reevaluate the medication you’re taking.

 The most common side effects include headache, nausea, breakthrough bleeding, and breast tenderness.

 Changes in hormone levels are a common cause of headaches.
 You may experience occasional headaches while your body becomes accustomed to the new level of hormones.

 For some women, the dose of hormones may be too much, especially on an empty stomach.
 Taking your pill after a meal or before bed may help reduce nausea and upset stomach.

-Bleeding during your active pill days instead of only during your placebo pill days is a common side effect of birth control pills.
+Bleeding during your active pill days instead of only during your placebo pill days is a common side effect of birth control pills in the first months on the pill.
 Many women experience unscheduled bleeding while on birth control.

 Increased hormones can make your breasts more tender and sensitive.
 Once your body is accustomed to your pill’s hormones, the tenderness should resolve.